JonathanRNL/ShowerdeviceTU-e/README.md

 temp_conversion.py;
 storage.py

-Add timer.txt manually to avoid an error
+Add timer.txt manually to avoid an error.

 Be sure that you use the latest vesions.